FBI: Man who spoke of hating Jews held in temple bomb plot

 Holzer repeatedly espoused anti-Semitic and white supremacist views in his messages with the agent.
 “I wish the Holocaust really did happen…they need to die,” he wrote her on Facebook, according to the court documents.

-Holzer told the agent he had checked out the temple property and met with her and other undercover agents at a Pueblo motel on Friday.
-He brought a copy of Adolf Hitler’s “Mein Kampf” with him, the documents said.
+Holzer told the agent he had checked out the temple property and met with undercover agents at a Pueblo motel on Friday.
+He brought a copy of Adolf Hitler’s “Mein Kampf” with him, displayed a Nazi armband and appeared animated on the drive to the motel, the documents said.

 The agents then arrested Holzer, who waived his right to remain silent and spoke to investigators, the documents said.

-Note: This story has been updated to correct that Holzer allegedly planned a Saturday attack, not Sunday, and that Martinez is a prosecutor, not Holzer’s defense attorney.